Non-Fiction Books 2025: 40 New Releases I’m Excited to Read

 Eternal Flame: The Authorized Biography of the Bangles by Jennifer Otter Bickerdike

 While I enjoy music from The Bangles, I don’t know much about their history as a band.
 Eternal Flame is the first authorized biography and features exclusive interviews and behind-the-scenes stories.
-It also talks about the challenges of being women in a male-dominated music industry.
-I think this will be the perfect book for pop-culture fans and I’m really looking forward to learning more about their history!
+It also discusses the challenges of being women in a male-dominated music industry.
+I think this will be the perfect book for pop-culture fans, and I’m really looking forward to learning more about their history!

 Jane Austen’s Bookshelf: A Rare Book Collector’s Quest to Find the Women Writers Who Shaped a Legend by Rebecca Romney